javalent/fantasy-statblocks/src/layouts/copy-me/publish/sample-readme.md

 > ![]() Externally Linked Image here.
 > These can be uploaded in the publish/images folder first and linked after the fact.
 > Include it with your submission.
-> The CSS for the screenshot callout is already within our Publish site, and is also found in the [admonition section](https://github.com/ObsidianTTRPGProject/ObsidianTTRPGShare/tree/main/System_Agnostic/admonitions) on the TTRPG Share.
+> The CSS for the screenshot callout is already within our Publish cite, and is also found in the [admonition section](https://github.com/ObsidianTTRPGProject/ObsidianTTRPGShare/tree/main/System_Agnostic/admonitions) on the TTRPG Share.

 ## Short Name Code Block